the cellular carrier that supplies service to a phone

 wireless number that is local to your home phone.

-- GOOGLE SEARCH
+- GOOGLE NUMBER SEARCH

-It may sound silly, but if you enter the full 10-digit number,
+If you enter the full 10-digit phone

 a fairly common way to track down suspicious callers who sound